Thursday, August 10, 2023

 Supporting racism is racist.

-Misinformation on climate, transgender, race
+Misinformation on climate, transgender, race, political opponents

 [Corey S. Powell:] "You have written about three broad misinformation techniques in the trans debates: oversimplifying scientific knowledge, fabricating and misinterpreting research and promoting false equivalences.
 Are these the same techniques that have been used in science-based arguments about race and other human traits?"